The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/whm-leveling-guide.md

 An upgrade to the very ancient at this point-- Aero II.
 However, coming with two notable differences.

-First off-- this spell deals unaspected damage, so in the rare case that an enemy would resist wind, Dia bypasses this.
+First off- this spell deals unaspected damage, so in the rare case that an enemy would resist wind, Dia bypasses this.

 And secondly, this DoT lasts for 30 seconds instead of 18.